mateuszniechwiej/Ms-1-LP/README.md

   Tested on  Chrome, Opera, Firefox and Microsoft Edge
 * Macbook pro 13 :
-Also,friends and family were asked to test this website on different devices and didn't receive any bugs in the feedback.
+  * Tested on safari and Chrome browser.

-Tested on safari and Chrome browser.
+Also,friends and family were asked to test this and I did not receive any bugs in the feedback from them.

 1. [Locations page](assets/validator/validator_locations.pdf)-pdf